-2. Pray for Ghost Town in the Sky to finally reopen
+2. Pray for Ghost Town in the Sky to reopen

-A revival is afoot for Maggie Valley’s most famous attraction Ghost Town in the Sky.
+A revival may be afoot for Maggie Valley’s most famous attraction, Ghost Town in the Sky.
 The way back for the former amusement park atop a mountain is long and the challenges are plenty.

 Maggie Valley is known for its moonshine.
 The hometown of infamous outlaw moonshiner Popcorn Sutton, Maggie Valley is a place where the old ways are still appreciated.

-Run by the descendants of old moonshiners, Elevated Mountain Distilling is carrying on a family tradition.
-Tours and tastings are available by booking on their website.
+Run by the descendants of old moonshiners, the distillery is carrying on a family tradition.
+Tours and tastings are available.
+For more information, visit their social media page.

-What are your favorite things to do in Maggie Valley?
+What are your favorite things to do in western NC?
 Let us know in the comments!